 - Lunch box

 How the hell did he pack all of this in there?
-The two things that he did organize were his laptop in the laptop compartment and his headphones in the accessory pocket.
+He did organize the two things were his laptop in the laptop compartment and his headphones in the accessory pocket.
 And also, his water bottle was packed in the side pocket.

 The rest he squished in.